bluekvirus/spartan-ide/README.md

 0. SPA routing like Backbone

 ### server.js
-0. Connect/Express middlewares for `/services` and `/tasks`.
+1. Connect/Express middlewares for `/services` and `/tasks`.
-1. Waterline models for data persistence.
+2. Waterline models for data persistence.
-2. SSO session and roles with policies.
+3. SSO session and roles with policies.

+### Issue List
+1. Multiple calls of marko/hot-reload `File modified` notification.

 ## Contribute